 My job title is Senior analyst but it means all and nothing at the same time.

-As a highly curious individual, I am passionate about my work in Information Technology (IT) and enjoy discovering new aspects of the field.
-Currently, I am employed at European Commission in Brussels, where I am always eager to tackle new and exciting challenges.
+As a highly curious individual, I am passionate about my work in Information Technology and enjoy discovering new aspects of the field.
+Currently, I am working at European Commission in Brussels, where I am always eager to tackle new and exciting challenges.
+Twenty years after completing my bachelor’s degree in Computer Sciences, I decided to return to school during the Covid pandemic and to pursue a master’s degree in the same field at UMons University.
+My thesis is about “Reproducibility in Software Engineering” can be found at https://doi.org/10.5281/zenodo.12666898.

 As a Linux and FreeBSD enthusiast, I have worked as a full-stack developer with over a decade of experience in PHP.
 My journey with Drupal began as a hobby, and I progressed to being a contributor, service provider, and eventually, a core maintainer.